actualbudget/docs/docs/reports-filters/filters.md

 The great thing is that you are not limited to just one Filter.
 You can select multiple filters.
 In effect stacking one upon another.
 An example will help illustrate this.

-There are further options to choose within each area, in order to narrow the Filter still further.
-Here are a couple just to illustrate the choices – Dates, and Categories:
+There are further options within each area to narrow the filter further.
+Here are a couple to illustrate the choices – Dates and Categories:

-`Matches` is regex, the other condition types are further explained at [Rules Page](../budgeting/rules/index.md).
+`Matches` is *[regular expressions](https://regextutorial.org/)*, the other condition types are further explained at [Rules Page](../budgeting/rules/index.md).

 ![](/img/filtering/conditions-1.png)